Air pollution in the United States: Clean Power Plan

-Composite wood products

-In 2009, the California Air Resources Board (CARB) established rules for allowable emissions of formaldehyde from wood products made of pieces, chips, particles, or fibers of wood bonded together with a resin.
-In 2016, EPA also issued regulations to limit formaldehyde emissions.

-International pollution
+Pollution from international sources

 An outpouring of fugitive dust layered with man-made sulfates, smog, industrial fumes, carbon grit, and nitrates is crossing the Pacific Ocean on prevailing winds from booming Asian economies in plumes so vast they alter the climate.
 Almost a third of the air over Los Angeles and San Francisco can be traced directly to Asia.
 With it comes up to three-quarters of the black carbon particulate pollution that reaches the West Coast.